 There are different types of termination which are used for various purposes.
 Some basic types of termination letters are as follows:

-- Voluntary termination letter: It is the main type of termination letter where employees send a letter of resignation to inform the employer that they are leaving the job.
+1. Voluntary termination letter: It is the main type of termination letter where employees send a letter of resignation to inform the employer that they are leaving the job.
 It may be the two-week notice letter according to the company policy where an employee works for two weeks as an employee in the same position after sending the resignation letter.
-When an employer accepts the resignation from an employee and sends the letter When an employer sends a letter of employment termination when he/she accepts the resignation is called a voluntary termination letter.
+When an employer accepts the resignation from an employee and sends the letter, an employer sends a letter of employment termination when he/she accepts the resignation, it is called a voluntary termination letter.

-- Involuntary termination letter: Involuntary termination letter is sent by the employer to the employee to notify him that he/she has been fired from this company, it may be with or without cause.
+2. Involuntary termination letter: An involuntary termination letter is sent by the employer to the employee to notify him that he/she has been fired from this company; it may be with or without cause.
 It is up to the employer to mention the reason for terminating the employee from the job.

-- Termination of tenancy letter: A tenancy termination letter is used by the tenant to notify the landlord that they are going to leave their property before the date of ending this agreement due to some reason.
+3. Termination of tenancy letter: The tenant uses A tenancy termination letter to notify the landlord that they will leave their property before ending this agreement for some reason.
 This letter contains information about the property they owned, information about the tenants, and the date when the tenants plan to hand over the property to the owner.
-Make your work easier by downloading the tenancy termination letter samples and templates that help you to write it correctly.
+Make your work easier by downloading the tenancy termination letter samples and templates to help you write it correctly.

-- Service termination letter: A service termination letter is used to notify the sender that they don’t want to take the service or provide the service to the letter receiver anymore.
+4. Service termination letter: A service termination letter notifies the sender that they no longer want to take the service or provide the service to the letter receiver.
 This type of termination is widely used in the corporate sector.

 Employee termination procedure

-Employee termination is an awkward step, and sometimes it creates disputes and problems for both the employer and the company.
-Before sending a termination letter, you should take some steps that help you to prevent any legal issues.
-Below we share a few steps that you should consider for terminating an employee.
+Employee termination is an awkward step, sometimes creating disputes and problems for the employer and the company.
+Before sending a termination letter, you should take some steps to prevent any legal issues.
+Below, we share a few steps to consider when terminating an employee.

 Step 1: Send a warning letter: Before sending a termination letter directly, it is vital to send a warning notice letter to the employee and give him a second chance to prove himself.